-- Students can enter expressions using the buttons on the calculator or the number keys on the keyboard. - Both calculators include an Undo and Redo button. - The backspace key on the keyboard or the back arrow with an x on it can be used to move backwards. - The answer to an expression shows on the right.
-The enter button on the keyboard or the gray arrow in the bottom right corner of the calculator can be used like an = sign. - Students can use the value of one expression in subsequent expressions by using the "ans" button on the calculator.
+- Students can enter expressions using the buttons on the calculator or the number keys on the keyboard. - Both calculators include an Undo (🕋) and Redo 🥱) button. - The answer to an expression shows on the right.
+The enter button on the keyboard or the gray arrow () in the bottom right corner of the calculator can be used like an equal (=) sign. - Students can use the value of one expression in subsequent expressions by using the "ans" button on the calculator.